 Rotating Outstretched Arms -

-Again, standing up straight with your shoulders back and feet hip width distance apart, this time raise your arms out straight to the side of your torso with palms pointing flat to the ground.
-Now, whilst maintaining your posture, gently rotate your shoulders in a forward circular motion, making small circles at a steady tempo.
+Start by standing up straight with your shoulders back and feet hip width distance apart.
+Now, raise your arms out straight to the side of your torso with palms pointing flat to the ground.
+Next, whilst maintaining your posture, gently rotate your shoulders in a forward circular motion, making small circles at a steady tempo.
 Perform 20-30 circles forward, then pause and do the same making the circles in reverse.
 Repeat this sequence 2-3 times.

 Thread The Needle -